fanurs/data-analysis-e15190-e14030/scripts/README.md

 # Primary scripts for processing ROOT files

 ## The main script - [`calibrate.cpp`](calibrate.cpp)
 This is the script that is used to calibrate or re-calibrate all the data in "Daniele's ROOT files".
 Basically, it takes in, for example, `CalibratedData_4083.root`, and produces `database/root_files/run-4083.root`.
+Before running any calibration, please make sure all calibration files (calibration parameters) are ready.

 > **:warning: For NSCL/FRIB Fishtank users**<br>
 > Starting from March 10, 2022, the ROOT installation under conda envrionment has failed to compile any C++ scripts (issue #12), even though both PyROOT and [Cling](https://github.com/root-project/cling) are still working fine.
 If you are *not* on Fishtank, your conda environment may still work, so you can skip to the [usage section](#usage).